osrs-keepa/BaSim/README.md

 Run tests against TypeScript files and generate a coverage report by running `npm run coverage-ts` in the terminal.

-Run tests against JavaScript files by running `npm run test-ts` in the terminal.
+Run built tests against built JavaScript files by running `npm run test-js` in the terminal.

-Run tests against JavaScript files and generate a coverage report by running `npm run coverage-ts` in the terminal.
+Run built tests against built JavaScript files and generate a coverage report by running `npm run coverage-js` in the terminal.

 Run tests against all files by running `npm run test` in the terminal.